seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Full-Success-Compilation/OldVersions/English/USA/README.txt

 # Full Success Compilation

-This file will be a compilation of all successful workflow runs.
+This file is a compilation of all successful workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 11, up to the 31st (as of 2023, Saturday, June 3rd at 1:40 pm PST)
+For now, it only contains data for Season 1 to season 12, up to the 30th of 2023 June (as of 2023, Monday, July 10th at 4:47 pm PST)

 Personal note: It is really cool to look through these, and see how much has changed.

 Another personal note: Season 1 and season 2 are swapped: overview and languages are in a different position.

-I am surprised by how few full successes there are.
+I am surprised by how few full successes there are, even as of season 12.

 | Date (YYYY/MM/DD) | Overview | Languages |
 |---|---|---|